 Home equity = $340,000

-Before your bank agrees to let you use your home equity as a down payment for a rental property, they will have to look at your finances.
+Before your bank agrees to let you leverage your equity as a down payment for a rental property, they will have to look at your finances.
 Banks want to see a demonstrable ability to service two mortgages: your primary mortgage and the mortgage on the rental.

-When using your home equity to buy a rental property, there are ways you can access the money:
+When leveraging home equity to buy a real estate investment property, and become an investor, there are ways you can access the money:

 A. Home Equity Loan

 This pays a lump sum from your home equity into your bank account.
-You may use this money to make the down payment on the rental property and pay the mortgage closing costs.
+You may use this lump sum payment to make the down payment on the rental property and pay the mortgage closing costs.
 To repay the loan, you make monthly payments with a fixed interest rate (usually).

 This extends a line of credit to you from your home equity.
 That is similar to a credit card; you can withdraw from the account whenever you need money and repay the drawn amount within a set period.
-You only pay interest on the amount you draw.
+There is an interest rate, and you only pay interest on the amount you draw.
 A HELOC is great for flipping houses.

 Understanding the risks of leveraging your home equity

-Like every financial decision, using your home equity to finance a rental property has risks.
-Before you use this method:
+Like every financial decision or investment, deciding to leverage your equity to finance a real estate property has risks.
+If you’re thinking of purchasing a real estate investment, understand the risks before you use this method:

-• Understand that your home’s value and your overall equity can fall if the market changes
+- Real estate investors must understand that your home’s cash value and your overall equity can fall if the real estate market changes

-• If you fail to make the mortgage payments on the properties, you could lose your home
+- If you fail to make the mortgage payments on one property, you could lose your home

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.